-Many states have laws and policies that make water conservation plans more or less effective.
+Water conservation plans in many states are more or less effective because many states have laws and policies that hinder their effectiveness.
 How’s your state doing?
 Find out in this Alliance for Water Efficiency report.

 State Water Conservation Policies Can Help or Hinder Water Conservation Efforts